Last week the fantastic journalist Jane Brody published an article on NY Times titled “Screen Addiction is Taking a Toll on Children”.

-What got all those parents fired up is the fact that screen addiction is a very real and very common problem among children and teens.
+What got all those parents fired up is the fact that screen addiction in children is s a very real and very common problem.

-In China screen addiction is considered a clinical disorder.
-There are many rehabilitation centers around China that are dedicate to helping children and teens overcome screen addiction.
+For Chinese kids, screen addiction and computer game addiction has gotten so bad that screen addiction is now considered a clinical disorder in China.
+There are many rehabilitation centers for kids with screen addiction in China that are dedicate to helping children and teens overcome screen addiction.
 Their draconian therapy sees the patients completely isolated from all media.